credmark/TLS/docs/02-method.md

 ## Update frequency

-We expect the initial TLS score is able to differentiate between legitimate and illegitimate tokens.
+We expect the initial TLS is able to differentiate between legitimate and illegitimate tokens.

 The change of score over time shall reflect primarily how a legitimate token turns to an illegitimate token when its condition deteriorating.
 Its score could first fall to the medium range and subsequently fall lower, or goes back to a higher score if situation improves.
 The case of illegitimate tokens turning back to legitimate token is rare.